phuongwj/medical-ai-assistant/README.md

 ## Purpose

 This project is a simple chat application designed to reduce clinician administrative burdens by answering frequently asked questions (FAQs) about a medical centre.
-It uses a lightweight Retrieval-Augmented Generation (RAG) approcah, leveraging Google Gemini for AI responses and PostgreSQL with pgvector for semantic search.
+It uses a lightweight Retrieval-Augmented Generation (RAG) approach, leveraging Google Gemini for AI responses and PostgreSQL with pgvector for semantic search.
 The chatbot only answers questions based on ingested FAQ documents, focusing on administrative topics (appointments, billing, hours, etc.) and never provides medical advice.

 ## Project Structure